Frederick Chilton: Season 3

 The season 3 episode "Aperitivo" reveals that Chilton survived the gunshot wound, but was disfigured, losing an eye and his upper teeth on the left side of his face.
 He wears makeup and prosthetics to conceal his injuries.
 He approaches Lecter's other surviving victims—Graham, Crawford, Alana Bloom (Caroline Dhavernas), and Mason Verger (Joe Anderson)—and entreats them to pursue Lecter.
 After Lecter surrenders to Crawford, he is found insane at trial and incarcerated at the Baltimore State Hospital for the Criminally Insane, initially under Chilton's care.
 Bloom eventually replaces Chilton as the administrator of the hospital.
 Chilton writes a best-selling true crime volume about Lecter that is filled with distortions and inaccuracies.
 He plans to write another one about "The Tooth Fairy", a serial killer who murders entire families.

 Graham convinces him to give an interview with him in which they say that "The Tooth Fairy" is ugly, impotent, homosexual, and the product of incest.
 The killer, Francis Dolarhyde (Richard Armitage), retaliates by kidnapping Chilton and forcing him to recant his statements.
-He then bites Chilton's lips off and sets him on fire.
-In the original novel Red Dragon, this fate befalls Freddy Lounds.
-He survives, but is horribly burned and barely able to speak.
+He then bites Chilton's lips off and sets him on fire: (Note: In the original novel Red Dragon, this fate befalls Freddy Lounds.)
+Chilton survives, but is horribly burned and barely able to speak.
 He is last seen recuperating in an oxygen tank, accusing Graham of deliberately setting him up to be maimed.